snowdreams1006/gitbook-plugin-mygitalk/README.md

 ## Feedback

-I am very happy to help out with your books or any other questions you might have.
+I am very happy to help out with your books or any other questions you might have. see [snowdreams1006](https://github.com/snowdreams1006)

 You can email [me](mailto:snowdreams1006@163.com) or [new issue](https://github.com/snowdreams1006/gitbook-plugin-mygitalk/issues) on github.